Covid-19 Immigration Updates

 - Applicants in Canada are now temporarily exempt from the requirement to provide their biometrics.
-This applies to both new and in-progress applications.
+This applies to both new and in-progress temporary residence applications.
 Individuals who have already submitted their applications do not need to do anything further – IRCC will continue processing applications.

 - International students in Canada will remain eligible for the post-graduation work permit even if, due to Covid-19, more than 50% of the program is done online.

-- International students working in an essential service or function (ex health care, critical infrastructure, food supply), are able to work more than 20 hours/week on their study permit – even while classes are in session.
-To determine if your work is considered essential, check here.
+- International students working in an essential service or function (ex health care, critical infrastructure, food supply), were previously able to work more than 20 hours/week on their study permit – even while classes were in session.
+Please note, this measure expired on August 31, 2020.

 Other Policy Updates:

 - Immigration processing offices are still open and processing applications, but we expect that there likely will be delays in processing times.

-- The Federal Court suspension period ended on July 14, 2020.
+- The Federal Court suspension period has ended.

 - Deportations have been temporarily halted until further notice.

 - All citizenship interviews, tests and ceremonies, along with all biometrics collection and immigration medical examination appointments have all been cancelled until further notice.